Subscribe to our newsletter

 What Does Scar Tissue After Mastectomy Look Like?

-Scar tissue after a mastectomy.
+Scar tissue pain after mastectomy: real-life visual.

 Risk Factors for Scar Tissue Pain after Breast Surgery

-There are a few factors that can influence scar tissue formation and pain after breast cancer surgery.
-That said, every person is different, and having some of these risk factors doesn't necessarily mean that you'll develop pain after breast surgery.
+That said, every person is different, and having some of these risk factors doesn’t necessarily mean that you’ll develop pain after breast surgery.

 Surgical Technique